The Roches: Family

 Maggie Roche had an "unusual" contralto voice—"almost a baritone".
-Terre provides a soprano that brackets the upper range of the sisters, while Suzzy fills in the middle range.
+Terre provided a soprano that bracketed the upper range of the sisters, while Suzzy filled in the middle range.
 While touring, the sisters accompanied themselves with guitars and keyboards, occasionally with additional musicians.

 Terre Roche continues to perform publicly in New York City, and since 2016 she has led a "Sunset Singing Circle" at Battery Park in Manhattan under the auspices of the Parks Department.

 Brother David is also a singer-songwriter with his own solo album, and often backed up the trio on their recordings.
-Maggie's son, Felix McTeigue, has recorded three albums (one with his group Filo).
+Maggie's son, Felix McTeigue, recorded three albums (one with his group Filo) and was a producer for others.
 Suzzy's daughter, Lucy Wainwright Roche, has also contributed vocals on the Roches' and McTeigue's albums, and in 2007 produced an EP of her own, 8 Songs, followed by 8 More in 2008 and tours opening for acts such as Amos Lee and the Indigo Girls.
 Lucy has released three full-length albums: Lucy (2010), There's a Last Time for Everything (2013), and Little Beast (2018).
 Her father is Loudon Wainwright III, and she is the half-sister of singers Martha and Rufus Wainwright.